bcran/edk2_aadp/README.md

 # Files
 * make_ComHpcAlt.sh: Sample script to make ADLINK COM-HPC-ALT.
 * make_jade.sh: Sample script to make CRB Ampere Mt.
 Jade.
-* setup.sh: Sample script to install all source code and tools.
+* setup.sh: A sample script to install all source code and tools.
 Mind your own SSH connection setting if there is any.
-    * *setup.sh [TARGET_FOLDER, default=Ampere_Altra]*
+    * *setup.sh [TARGET_FOLDER, default=edk2_aadp]*

 # Building EDK-II image